opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 idp.metadata_url | The SAML 2.0 metadata URL of your IdP.
 Required if `idp.metadata_file` is not set.

-## Idp and service provider entity ID
+## IdP and service provider entity ID

 An entity ID is a globally unique name for a SAML entity, either an IdP or a service provider (SP).
 The IdP entity ID is usually provided by your IdP.
 The SP entity ID is the name of the configured application or client in your IdP.
 We recommend adding a new application for Kibana and using the URL of your Kibana installation as SP entity ID.